 Laurent Thurin-Nal/Kino Lorber

 Fiona Gordon (left) plays a woman who claims to be a fairy and promises three wishes to hotel night clerk Dom (Domininque Abel).
-Gordon and Abel are two of the three co-writer-directors of The Fairy.
+Gordon and Abel are two of the three co-writer-directors of

 - Director: Dominique Abel, Fiona Gordon and Bruno Romy